livz/livz.github.io/_posts/2018-05-10-UnderTheWire-Century.md

 Alias           wget -> Invoke-WebRequest
 ```

-Let's also get the file on the desktop:
+Let's also get the name of the file on the desktop:

 ```posh
 PS C:\Users\century2\Documents> ls ..\Desktop